rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

 ```

-## Functional Testing
+### Functional testing

 Functional testing refers to activities that verify a specific action or function of the code.
 These are usually found in the code requirements documentation, although some development methodologies work from use cases or user stories.
 Functional tests tend to answer the question of "can the user do this" or "does this particular feature work."
 Functional test cases have positive test cases and negative cases.
-We are using [WireMock]( http://wiremock.org/) to mock all external systems that our products interact.
-WireMock is a flexible API mocking tool for fast, robust and comprehensive testing.
+We are using [WireMock]( http://wiremock.org/) to mock all external systems with which our products interact.
+WireMock is a flexible API mocking tool for fast, robust, and comprehensive testing.
 We are developing a collection of mock web services, which allows us to independently control the state of dependencies.
-This will allow us to test specific functionality quickly, run tests locally and on development environments, and perform more specialized testing.
-For example, here is one functional test case for one of our products:
+This allows us to test specific functionality quickly, run tests locally and on development environments, and perform more specialized testing.
+For example, here is a  functional test case for one of our products:

 ```
 import unittest